 Greyhound racing has meetings every day and there are live coverages.
 As such, quick fixes are never far from your reach.
 But even then, you should put a leash on yourself.
 Strive to specialise in one or two (at most) tracks.
 Give them your all and become an expert in them.
 This way, you’ll increase your understanding of the tracks and races and consequently your odds of winning.

 Punters have a bias for the favourites.
 For some, betting on favourites feels like a sure win.
-And while it most cases it is, the returns are minimal.
+And while in most cases it is, the returns are minimal.
 We encourage you to find reasons to be on other runners aside from favourites.
 Usually, there is better value in backing one dog against the leader.
-The reasons you find could be the dog swerved wide at the traps several runs back or it won the race without an early draw in the previous race.

-Like we’ve mentioned before, take your time to study the races before you wager and be keen to take notice of the run styles and take notes.
+As we’ve mentioned before, take your time to study the races before you wager and be keen to take notice of the run styles and take notes.
 This will play a big role in how successful you are in greyhound betting.

-For instance, having 3 early paced short runners could spoil the pace of the race and leave the line open to a dog with a late surge of energy.
+For instance, having 3 early-paced short runners could spoil the pace of the race and leave the line open to a dog with a late surge of energy.

 Just like football coaches, some greyhound race trainers are better than others.
 Some do well with young pups while others simply drive the dogs to the tracks without a lot of strategy happening in between.
 As you learn the track, you’ll also learn the characters and traits of certain trainers.
-And with time, you’ll learn to factor these findings in your prices.
+And with time, you’ll learn to factor these findings into your prices.

 Note that most trainers today operate from a place of financial lack and need to keep betting to cater to their bills.
 And though this is not always the case and is never made to be too obvious, be on the lookout for greyhounds that are coming back from lameness, a seasonal break and those that are unexposed.
 Those connected to the dog will know when it is picking.

-Check recent form
+Check the greyhound’s recent form

 This is super important.
 The chances of a greyhound winning are only as good as its recent/current form.
 To determine a greyhound’s recent form, you need to pay attention to the date of its last run, the track where the run took place, the distance of the run, the trap it was in the previous race, finish time, the position at the first bend, finishing position and by how much it won.
 All these factors come into play when determining recent form.

-Never chase losses and only bet when you have a perceived value bet.
+Never chase losses and only bet when you have a perceived value bet

 If you think about it, chasing losses is the number one reason why bookies make profits.
 If you’ve placed a bet on a particular hound and it’s not giving returns, move on.
 As a sensible punter, you should make reasonable wagers and know when not to.
 Also, you should only wager an amount corresponding to the value of the bet.